-- Trace the background of national emergency. - Discuss India under emergency. - Analyze the impact of emergency. - Explain the rise and fall of the Janata government.
+- Understand the background of national emergency - Discuss the situation of India under emergency - Analyze the impact of emergency - Explain the rise and fall of the Janata government

-11.2.
-EMERGENCY
+11.2 EMERGENCY

 In 1975, India experienced its greatest political crisis since independence when Indira Gandhi declared emergency on 26 June.
 Many factors were said to be responsible for the declaration of emergency.